theshobhitsingh/FileFolio/README.md

 # File Folio: ***File Sharing Simplified***

-File Folio is a dynamic file sharing application that allows users to upload files and share them with others.
+File Folio is a dynamic file sharing application that allows users to upload files and share them with others. <br>
 The application is built using Node.js, Express, and MongoDB.

 ### Features